kraken-ator/Spotify-Review-Discovery-Engine/README.md

 ### ✅ Option 1 (Recommended): Zero-Click Cloud Dashboard

 Click the **Streamlit Cloud link in the presentation deck**.
+Click on the left sidebar, Select the data imports you want and click on Run Engine.
 That's it.

 The environment, ML libraries, and API keys are fully hosted — there is nothing to install and nothing to configure.
 The dashboard is live and ready to interact with directly in your browser.